-When your school, organization, or community group delivers The Duke of Edinburgh’s International Award, you’re supporting young people to build confidence, resilience, and purpose through experiences that already align with your existing programs.
-The Award is a flexible, research-backed framework that enhances what you already offer.
-The Award helps you support wellbeing, deepens engagement and encourages reflection, all while helping you measure meaningful outcomes.
+When your school, organization, or community group delivers The Duke of Edinburgh’s International Award, you help young people build confidence, resilience, and purpose through experiences that already align with your existing programs.
+The Award provides a flexible, research‑backed framework that strengthens what you already offer by adding goal‑setting, reflection, and meaningful recognition, while helping you track real outcomes that matter.

 Why Deliver the Award?